-It's probably safe to say we’ve all had a foray into curling with straighteners in the past; who wouldn’t want to be able to create multiple styles, quickly, with one tool?
+It's probably safe to say we’ve all had a foray into curling with straightners in the past; who wouldn’t want to be able to create multiple styles, quickly, with one tool?
 But it’s also likely that your first attempts were... not quite what you had envisaged.
 Curling (badly) with a straightener can leave you with limp, lacklustre kinks, and harsh crease marks on the hair where the hot plate has been held too long, in the hopes of coaxing a curl into it.
-We spoke to Principal Stylist Noemie Renvoize to learn two new curling techniques using one straightening tool.
+We spoke to Principal Stylist Noemie Renvoize to learn how to curl with straighteners with two new curling techniques using one straightening tool.

 Glamorous, classic curls...